Anytime Replanning of Robot Coverage Paths for Partially Unknown Environments: Conclusion

 \section{Conclusion}

 We proposed an anytime coverage replanning approach called OARP-Replan to replan coverage paths for environments with unknown static obstacles.
 OARP-Replan solves this problem in two stages: (i) rank replanning, and (ii) touring.
 The first stage replans the ranks (straight-line paths) of an obstructed coverage path, while the second stage computes a tour of the replanned ranks to obtain the new path.
-We proposed two mixed-integer linear programs (MILPs) that each solve the rank replanning stage so that the resulting touring stage is completed within a time budget $\tau$.
-Simulations on maps of real-world environments showed that the OARP-Replan variants using each MILP achieve better coverage performance than both a greedy replanner and a state-of-the-art coverage planner modified for online replanning \cite{rameshOptimalPartitioningNonConvex2022a}.
-Moreover, we also compared OARP-Replan with an offline approach (treating all obstacles as known) \cite{ bahnemannRevisitingBoustrophedonCoverage2021} where we observed a 19\% improvement in coverage cost.
+We proposed two \docupdate{integer linear programs (ILPs)} that each solve the rank replanning stage so that the resulting touring stage is completed within a time budget $\tau$.
+Simulations on maps of real-world environments showed that the OARP-Replan variants using each \docupdate{ILP} achieve better coverage performance than a greedy replanner and state-of-the-art coverage planners used for online replanning \cite{rameshOptimalPartitioningNonConvex2022a, vandermeulenTurnminimizingMultirobotCoverage2019, kusnurCompleteDecompositionFreeCoverage2022}.
+Moreover, we also compared OARP-Replan with offline planning approaches (treating all obstacles as known) \cite{ bahnemannRevisitingBoustrophedonCoverage2021, agarwalAreaCoverageMultiple2022a} where we observed an improvement in total coverage time. \docupdate{Finally, we demonstrated the proposed approach by replanning coverage paths for an industrial-level cleaning robot.}

-For future work, we look to extend this approach to address dynamic obstacles.
-This would involve detecting areas that could be free at a later time and coming back to cover them without long detours.
-Another future direction involves replanning \textit{proactively} using predictions about environment occupancy to balance coverage and exploration, which can be competing objectives.
-Removing the axis-parallel constraint and allowing multiple directions of coverage may also improve coverage paths for non-orthogonal environments.
+\docupdate{In this work, we focus only on the case of new obstacles in the environment.
+The case where an obstacle is observed and later removed from the environment (including dynamic obstacles) is left for future work.} This would involve detecting areas in the environment that could be free at a later time due to an obstacle removal and returning to cover them without long detours.
+Another future direction involves replanning using \textit{predictions} about environment occupancy to balance coverage and exploration, which are competing objectives. \docupdate{To balance them, the coverage planner must determine \textit{when} to replan the coverage path, perhaps even delaying a replan until more information about an obstacle is collected.} Removing the axis-parallel constraint and allowing multiple directions of coverage may also improve coverage paths for non-orthogonal environments.